Nadeem743894/Datacentric/README.md

 - [ ] Fill out the [Project Plan](/docs/0.ProjectManagement/ProjectPlan.md).
 This documents who will work on the project and any other key information that is needed for the project to run smoothly.
 - [ ] Fill out the [high-level business understanding](/docs/1.BusinessCase/High-levelBusinessCase.md).
 This should be suitable as a public description on the SoW.
 - [ ] Fill out the [detailed business understanding](/docs/1.BusinessCase/DetailedBusinessCase.md) with further information about the need for the project.
 This will be used to create the SoW and will also provide a solid foundation for an introduction in a report.
-- [ ] Is the project viable.
+- [ ] Is the project viable?
 If not, complete the [closure form](/docs/0.ProjectManagement/ClosureReport.md).

 ### [Data Acquisition and Preparation](/docs/2.DataAcquisitionAndPreparation/)